LabDig/DAGAPy/README.md

 ************************************************************
 Version : 1.2
 - The function for automatic calculate the contour was removed.
-- The user need to enter with limite coordinates.
+The user need to enter with limite coordinates.
-- Option to define the delimitter of dataset file and if coordinate is UTM or LatLong
+- Add option to define the delimitter of dataset file and if coordinate system is metric (UTM) or geodesic (Latitude/Longitude).

+Dataset and limit file need to using the same delimitter and the same coordinate sytem (Latitude/Longitude or UTM).

 - Function to embedded matplotlib graphics in PyQt was inserted
 - A bug in gauss function was adjusted.

-Dataset and limit file need to using the same delimitter and the same utm coordinate.
+- Pandas function was used to read and write files
+- The clustering function was change to k-means, using scikit-learn python module

 **********************************************************
+Tips for use

-The results file it is save in a Res Directory.
+-The result files it is save in a Res Directory.
-It is recommend create this directory, in the projetc directory

-Before click in select dataset and select limite file, the delimitter need to be selected

-It is necessary informe if dataset coordinate already it is UTM

-The limite file need to b a header.
+-It is recommend create this directory, in the projetc directory -Before click in select dataset and select limite file, the delimitter need to be selected -It is necessary informe if dataset coordinate already it is UTM -The limite file and dataset file need to have a header.
-First column need to be latitude (coordinate e-w) Second column need to be longitude (coordinate n-s)
+-In limite file, first column need to be longitude (or coordinate e-w) -In limite file,second column need to be latitude (or coordinate n-s)

 **********************************************************
 This software was tested in: